IshootLaser/wine-bottle-defect-inspection/README.md

 This repository is for the [Tianchi Challenge of inspecting wine bottles](https://tianchi.aliyun.com/competition/entrance/231763/information).

+The Tencent collaboration document is [here](https://docs.qq.com/doc/DSWh3dUdhVWpEdnZM).
+Refer to this document for the work that needs to be done.

 Please clone the repo, and create the following directory structure for data:

 `.\data`